Juan-Jones/earnonlinemoney/content/blog/building-a-social-media-presence.md

 Social media is constantly evolving, with new trends emerging regularly.
 Staying updated with these trends can keep your content fresh and relevant.
 Follow industry leaders, join relevant groups, and participate in webinars to stay informed.
 Tools like Google Trends and BuzzSumo can help you identify popular topics and trends.

-For instance, the rise of short-form video content on platforms like TikTok and Instagram Reels has reshaped the social media landscape.
+For instance, the rise of [freelance writing jobs]({{< relref "find-freelance-writing-gigs" >}}) has reshaped the freelance landscape.
 Adapting to these trends can enhance your visibility and engagement.

 ### Managing Time and Resources